The-Nova-Project/Nova1/README.md

 # Nova1

-Nova is a open source RISCV-based Application Class Core Bases SoC. its objective is to provide students with hands on development experience with latest technologies. and focus on latest open-source tools and low-cost development methodologies.
+[NOVA](https://the-nova-project.github.io/) is a open source RISCV-based Application Class Core Bases SoC. its objective is to provide students with hands on development experience with latest technologies. and focus on latest open-source tools and low-cost development methodologies.

-Nova1 is has been verified in AWS FPGA prototypes.
+[NOVA](https://the-nova-project.github.io/) has been verified in AWS FPGA prototypes.
 We have released both the Verilog RTL code as well as synthesis and back-end flow.

+### Objective:
+To provide students with hands-on development experience with latest technologies.
+Staffed by student team with industry mentors.
+Focus on latest open-source tools and low-cost development methodologies.

+    - Linux, RISCV, SystemVerilog, Verilator
+    - AWS Cloud FPGA

-## Documentation
+### Documentation
 There are several detailed pieces of documentation about Nova1 in the docs folder listed below:

 - [AWS Cloud FPGA](https://github.com/aws/aws-fpga)